areardigan/golang-practice/README.md

 # golang-practice

-# Golang tutorials for beginners
+# Each branch is a project.